 How can Japan be traveled in under $50/day?

-But if you take your sightseeing at a slower pace, eat on the streets or away from touristy areas and check out 100 yen shops, traveling doesn’t have to be wallet rape, but a creative adventure that results in discovering Japan’s more unique and local budget crawls.
+By traveling at a slower pace, being more conscious of your spending habits and budget… traveling doesn’t have to be wallet rape, but a creative adventure that results in discovering Japan’s more unique and local budget crawls.

 Budget Travel in Japan